 - Intercity transport

 - Hotels throughout the country

-- From July 19 attendance at trainings, conferences and seminars will be allowed only based on a PCR test taken within 72 hours or Antigen test taken within 24 hours
+- From July 19 attendance at training, conferences and seminars allowed only based on a PCR test taken within 72 hours or Antigen test was taken within 24 hours

 - Museums and libraries

 - Restaurants and food facilities open until 23:00